peterhebert/simple-grey/README.md

 ### Web fonts
 This theme uses the [Open Sans](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans) web font via Google Fonts.
 In addition, it includes the following icon fonts:
 - [Fork Awesome](https://forkawesome.github.io/Fork-Awesome/) - a forked version of Font Awesome 4.x series with updated icons.
-[Read why they forked the project](https://forkawesome.github.io/Fork-Awesome/whats-new/) - I have similar reasons for switching in this theme,
+[Read why they forked the project](https://forkawesome.github.io/Fork-Awesome/whats-new/) - I have similar reasons for switching in this theme.
+Note this library is now deprecated, and I may remove it in a 2.0 version of this theme.
 - [More Vectors](https://github.com/peterhebert/More-Vectors-Icon-Font)

 ### Feature Page Template